argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

     * PBS Documentation: Users Guide Sec.
 9.2, page UG-168; Reference Guide Sec.
 2.40, page RG-130
 4. `qdel`: cancel a job that you don't need.
 This will also kill a running job
     * `qdel <jobid>`
-    * Occasionally, the job will will still show up in qstat after you try and `qdel` it.
+    * Occasionally, the job will still show up in `qstat` after you try and `qdel` it.
 When this happens you can try `qdel -W force <jobid>`.
 If it still wont go away, please send mail to <support@alcf.anl.gov> and one of the administrators can remove it for you.
 DO NOT just default to using `-W force`.
 The force does not do all of the clean up and can cause problems of its own.
     * PBS Documentation: Users Guide Sec.
 9.3, page UG-170; Reference Guide Sec.
 2.41, page RG-143

 **Note: The page numbers in the PBS guides are unique.
 If you search for the specified page number it will take you directly to the relevant page.**